 Here are a few examples.
-The Natural Resources Steward Circle is comprised of renowned perfume and beauty products companies.
+The Natural Resources Steward Circle (NRSC) is comprised of renowned perfume and beauty products companies.
 Its members are mapping their supply chain information to identify common suppliers.
 The French Alliance for Sustainable Palm Oil boasts big food companies as members and is actively engaged with NGOs and the French government to define sustainability in the palm oil industry.

 For too long, the onus has been on palm oil growers to shoulder most of the burden of achieving sustainable palm oil.
 But as corporate entities, we face real limits, be it in terms of resources or sphere of influence and we need more concerted collaboration across the entire palm oil value chain.
 Even as we reach out to our own palm oil suppliers, we need similar support from our buyers and users.
 Tackling the multi-layered and complex challenges of sustainable palm oil can only succeed when everyone from farmers to producer companies to end consumers are truly on board and are willing to commit resources to bring about change.